Green Day Has Hope for the Future 'Harry Potter Generation'

 Green Day—the punk rockers who brought us 2004's American Idiot and the more recent politically-charged Revolution Radio—have never shied away from taking a rebellious approach to the U.S. social and political landscape.
 But in a new backstage interview with Rolling Stone, frontman Billie Joe Armstrong shared a somewhat more optimistic worldview.

-So Armstrong did not mince words when it came to the current administration.
+Although, at first, Armstrong did not mince words when it came to the current administration.

 "Bush, as far as I'm concerned, is a war criminal," Armstrong reflected on the era in which the band wrote American Idiot.
 "With Trump, we have no idea.
 Right now it's just a freak show."